 Reduced Quality of Life

 Obesity can greatly reduce your quality of life.
 Regular, day-to-day activities such as showering, brushing your hair, and getting dressed become more difficult, which can, in turn, affect your social, professional, and personal life.
 Significant extra weight can also make traveling more difficult and uncomfortable as well as significantly reduce your confidence.
 Not only can these struggles lead to severe depression and general unhappiness, but the resulting health issues can shorten your lifespan through premature aging, illness, and even death.

 Do Not Let Weight Hold You Back

+Some people believe the misconception that bariatric surgery is a shortcut to weight loss but this is simply not true.
 You can read more about the causes and treatment options for adult and childhood obesity in Dr. Pompa González’s book, How Much Does Your Life Weigh?
 To learn more about our bariatric program and the treatment options available for obesity, contact us today.